TL;DR

 Step 3: Use an Expert Independent Broker.
 Navigating the insurance market alone can be a minefield.
 An expert broker is your professional guide.
 They don't work for one insurer; they work for you.

 At WeCovr, our experts navigate the complex landscape of UK insurers for you.
-We compare policies from all the leading providers, including Aviva, Legal & General, AIG, and Zurich, to find the precise cover that matches your unique circumstances and budget.
+We compare policies from all the leading providers, including Aviva, Legal & General, Aviva (formerly AIG Life), and Zurich, to find the precise cover that matches your unique circumstances and budget.
 We understand the nuances of each insurer's underwriting and can place you with the company most likely to offer the best terms for your specific health profile.
 We manage the application process and are there to help with claims if the worst happens.

 Step 4: Review, Review, Review.
 Your protection needs are not static.
 Review your cover every few years or after any major life event—a new baby, a bigger mortgage, a salary increase—to ensure your shield remains strong enough to protect your family's growing future.